kianho/pconpy/README.md

 ![1ubq CA-CA distance map](images/1ubq-dmap-CA.png)
 ![1ubq CA-CA contact map](images/1ubq-cmap-CA.png)

-This is the official repository for the redevelopment of PConPy, previously published as:
+This is the official repository for the redevelopment of PConPy, please cite our paper if you use PConPy:

-- H. Ho, M. Kuiper and R. Kotagiri, "PConPy—a Python module for generating 2D protein maps", _Bioinformatics_, vol. 24, no. 24, pp. 2934-2935, 2008.
+- H. Ho, M. Kuiper and R. Kotagiri, "PConPy—a Python module for generating 2D protein maps", Bioinformatics, vol. 24, no. 24, pp. 2934-2935, 2008.
   [[article](http://10.1093/bioinformatics/btn566)]

 The original (now deprecated) source code associated with the article is